exusc/datahub/README.md

-Version 2.0.4 of Prototype for Concept Discussions
+Version 2.0.6 of Prototype for Concept Discussions
-- first rls template created
+- first version of rls template for areas

 Supports base functionality for
 - Standard administration of DATA-Hub objects